How much do click-in timber batten ceilings and walls cost?

 - Less machine set up time per m2.
 Depending on the complexity of the project a larger project (150m2 and above) will often reduce the cost of Proplank per m2.
 It means Mortlock can run more timber with less setup time per LM of timber.

 - Installation.
-The Proplank system was designed for larger projects, for smaller projects (30m2 or less) because of the cost of components that make up the system It can cost less to create your own panels by screw fixing square battens to MDF then installing the panels.
+The Proplank system was designed for larger projects.
+For smaller projects (30m2 or less), it can cost less to create your own panels by screw fixing square battens to MDF then installing the panels.
+This is because of the cost of components that make up the system.
 Generally, above 30-50m2 the speed of installation using the Proplank system starts to outweigh the extra cost for the components.

-For projects around 80m2 and above Mortlock offers customised timber profiles and finishes which includes different stains and timber coating types, batten shapes and size to suit your exact requirements.
+For projects around 80m2 and above Mortlock offers customised timber profiles and finishes which includes a wide variety of stains and timber coating types, batten shapes and size to suit your exact requirements.
 Using the standard range available will keep the cost down.

 Mortlock Timber is able to guide you through the process of designing a feature timber batten wall or ceiling that meets your budget and design intent.